46620/guides/docs/machine/linux/1gpu_pass.md

 Next make sure that you have a backup of the file before opening it in the hex editor.
 After you make a backup open the original and get ready for patching.

 Open the file and hit `CTRL+F` and type "VIDEO" and and search as Text.
-Find the closest "U" in front (hex 55) and delete **EVERYTHING** infront of it.
+Find the closest "U" in front (hex 55) and delete **EVERYTHING** before of it.
 (The file size difference for my GPU was ~130kb).
 Once you do that save the file and close bless.

 ??? info "guide for patching"
     ![03_gpu_patch](img/1gpu_pass/03_gpu_patch.png)